Pumpkin Chocolate Chip Muffins

-This Pumpkin Chocolate Chip Muffins recipe boasts tender, pumpkin-infused muffins loaded with chocolate chips.
+This vegan Pumpkin Chocolate Chip Muffins recipe boasts tender, pumpkin-infused muffins loaded with chocolate chips.
 You’ll love the super moist texture and the flavor of pumpkin combined with chocolate chips.

-Sometimes I’m torn between eating ultra-healthy muffins (like these bran muffins) and uber delicious and indulgent muffins (like these cherry muffins).
-These pumpkin chocolate muffins are right in the middle — they’re soft and tender, of course.
+These vegan pumpkin chocolate muffins are right in the middle — they’re soft and tender, of course.
 But thanks to the pumpkin we can refer to them as healthy pumpkin chocolate chip muffins, too.

 • Pumpkin puree added to the batter means these muffins are ultra-moist and tender